 Still talking about love!

-Thanks to Peter for the comment yesterday.
-It helps us focus back on the fact that God's intention, at least part of the end game of God's love perfected in us, is that we give it out.
+God’s intention, at least part of the end game of God’s love perfected in us, is that we give it out.
 Like he does.

 Nothing that I say on this blog should be contrued as “God’s love ends with me.”
 God loves me as much as he does anyone else; of that I am convinced.
 And he loves you as much as he does me; of that I am equally convinced!
 And he wants me to imitate him and love you too, whoever you are.